cse110-sp21-group29/cse110-sp21-group29/admin/team.md

 I'm a co-leader of the team and and a third-year Math-CS major at ERC.

 #### Ethan Lew
+I am a third year computer science major in Warren College.
+I am one of the two team leads and some of my hobbies include soccer, photography, and weird engineering projects.
 #### Dario Aburto-Rodriguez
 I am a third year in Muir College studying computer engineering!
 Some fun facts about myself are I enjoy going for runs in the morning, trying new foods, and watching anime!
 I want to go into cyber security or video game design after I graduate.